 Let me tell you about Peta, my best bass guitar student.
 It’s not that she’s a virtuoso or wants to make it to the top in music.
-No, she’s quite happy in her day job, far as I can tell.
+No, she’s happy in her day job.
 Peta’s the best because in her lessons, we get to jam on a different artist every week for fun.

 Peta’s been learning bass for about five years now.
 She started with guitar lessons even earlier.
 I’ve been a guitar teacher in the eastern suburbs for a long time now, but in some ways bass is more fun, so it’s great that Peta changed over.